• Skip to primary navigation

 If you want to use a full can (1-¾ cups) of pumpkin you can just double the recipe and the results will be pretty much the same.

-For a thicker pudding you can add another ½-1 tbsp of chia seeds - mix well.
+For a thicker pudding you can add another ½-1 tablespoon of chia seeds - mix well.

 Nutrition